Hermann Traube

-Hermann Traube (September 24, 1860 – January 29, 1913) was a German mineralogist born in Ratibor, Silesia (presently Racibórz, Poland).
-He was the son of chemist Moritz Traube (1826-1894).
+Hermann Traube (September 24, 1860 – January 29, 1913) was a German mineralogist.

+Biography

+Born on September 23, 1860, in Ratibor, Silesia, to chemist Moritz Traube.

 He studied at the Universities of Leipzig, Heidelberg, Breslau and Greifswald, earning his doctorate in 1884.
-At Breslau his instructors were Ferdinand Cohn (1828-1898) and Theodor Poleck (1821-1906).
+At Breslau his instructors were Ferdinand Cohn and Theodor Poleck.

-In 1905 he became an associate professor at the University of Berlin, and later a professor in Greifswald.
+In 1905, he became an associate professor at the University of Berlin, and later a professor in Greifswald.
 He was the author of a book on Silesian minerals called Die Minerale Schlesiens (1888).
 Other noted works by Traube include: